 These are the necessary steps to go about making a personal injury compensation claim;

-• Get in touch with a lawyer to handle your claim.
+• Get in touch with a road traffic accident solicitor to handle your claim.

 • Present your personal information, which includes name, address, phone numbers etc.